 Cornerstone maintains constant vigil for any suggestion from lawmakers that the credit union tax exemption should be up for debate.
 Congress established this exemption for credit unions because of their not-for-profit financial structure through the Federal Credit Union Act in 1934, but bankers have consistently lobbied against the exemption.
 Therefore, Cornerstone's top priority is to safeguard this primary feature of our cooperative structure.

-As legislation proceeds through Congress and the state legislatures in Arkansas, Oklahoma, and Texas, Cornerstone monitors many matters of importance to credit unions.
+As legislation proceeds through Congress and the state legislatures, Cornerstone monitors many matters of importance to credit unions.